edgexfoundry/edgex-go/snap/README.md

 It's possible to change which services are started by the `start-edgex` script by editing a file called `edgex-services-env` which can be found in the directory `/var/snap/edgexfoundry/current` (aka $SNAP_DATA).

-**Note** - after all services have been converted to daemons in the snap this file will become obselete.
+**Note** - after all services have been converted to daemons in the snap this file will become obselete and all service management will be done with `snap set`.
+This document will be updated to reflect this...

 ## Limitations